chanderbhanswami/fence-staining-visualizer/README.md

 **Transform fence visualization with AI-powered semantic segmentation**

 A production-ready web application that uses deep learning (UNet++ architecture) to automatically detect fences in photos and apply realistic color transformations.
-Perfect for fence staining businesses, property visualization, and home improvement planning.

 ---